 Habitat, nesting and flower preferences

 Common in urban and farmland settings, as well as coastal and heathlands.
 This species is known to nest in exceptionally large and densely packed groups.
-These mainly occur on south-facing slopes of sparsely vegetated and bare earth, although are also known to occur in garden lawns and allotments.
+These mainly occur on south-facing slopes of sparsely vegetated and bare earth/cliff faces, although are also known to occur in garden lawns and allotments.
 As the name suggests, this species predominantly feeds on Ivy flowers, but they will also visit a variety of late blooming flowers.

 Flight season & Distribution

 The last solitary bees of the year, males appear in late August, with females typically a month later, persisting into November.
 Having arrived in Dorset in 2001, these bees have spread throughout the south coast of England and have expanded northwards into south Wales and Shropshire in the West and Norfolk in the East.